Western Sydney Trades

 Generally yes.
 Western Sydney builds typically add $100,000 to $250,000 to property value, depending on suburb, finish and rental yield.
 A 60 sqm dwelling earning $20,000+ per year in rent is treated by buyers as an income asset.
 Build cost runs $120,000 to $200,000, so equity uplift can match or exceed cost — especially in growth corridors near the Aerotropolis.

-CDC (Complying Development Certificate) is a fast-track approval issued by a private certifier in 14–20 working days, available only when the project meets every Code standard.
+CDC (Complying Development Certificate) is a fast-track approval issued by a private certifier in 14–20 working days, available only when the project meets every Schedule 1 standard.
 DA (Development Application) goes to council for merit-based assessment over several months, but allows design flexibility — bigger floor areas, varied setbacks, harder sites.
 CDC is faster and cheaper; DA gives you more room to negotiate.

 Ready to start?